-Please note that due to the fluctuation of dollar price in Iran, saffron price should be recalculated based on your Iran trip time.
+Please note that due to the fluctuation of dollar prices in Iran, saffron price should be recalculated based on your Iran trip time.

 Price of Sargol saffron

-Sargol saffron, which is the red part of the saffron flower stigma is the most expensive part of this plant.
+Sargol Saffron, which is the red part of the saffron flower stigma is the most expensive part of this plant.
 Moreover, Sargol is the part of saffron that you can find more than the other types of saffron in Iran markets.
-If the red part of three stigmas is attached and form a cluster, it is called Negin saffron.
+If the red part of three stigmas is attached and forms a cluster, it is called Negin saffron.

 Price of Bunch Saffron

 Bunch saffron or Dasteh saffron is the whole stigma, including the yellow and red part of it, which is less expensive than Sargol saffron.
 Most farmers in the Ghaenat region, which is the primary origin of saffron in Iran, produce Bunch Saffron.
 Because they know that the yellow part of the saffron stigma has the same properties as the red part, and they see no reason to throw it away.
 Notably, this kind of saffron is also called Pushal saffron.